probedock/probedock-grunt-jasmine/README.md

   grunt.initConfig({

-    // rox grunt task configuration
+    // Probe Dock grunt task configuration
-    roxGruntSetup: {
+    probedockGruntSetup: {
       all: {}
     },

-    roxGruntPublish: {
+    probedockGruntPublish: {
       all: {}
     },

     // your protractor task configuration
-    // (note that the keepAlive option is required to work with the rox tasks)
+    // (note that the keepAlive option is required to use the Probe Dock tasks)
     protractor: {
       options: {
         configFile: 'test/protractor.conf.js',